Parsing TFTP in Rust

 nom has an extra advantage in that it is byte-oriented.
 It uses &[u8]

-as its base type, which makes it convenient for parsing network protocols.
-This is exactly the type we receive off the wire.
+base type, which makes it convenient for parsing network protocols.
+This is

 It's finally time to define some combinators and do some parsing!
 Even if you're familiar with Rust, nom combinators might look more like Greek to you.
 I'll explain the first one in depth to show how they work and then explain only the more confusing parts as we go along.
 First, a small primer.